-Medical, Veterinary Medical, Graduate, Undergraduate as well as those in Pre-Professional programs, are required to live on campus for the first term only.
+The Undergraduate, Pre-medical and Pre-veterinary Medical programs, upon successful matriculation into the School of Medicine or School of Veterinary Medicine, will be required to live on campus for the first two terms of their program.

 Students under the age of 18 are required to remain on campus and must seek parental authorization to be permitted by the Housing Department to reside off-campus.
-Exceptions to this policy include students with Pets, married students, students with children, and students from Grenada who live on island.
+Exceptions to this policy include students with children, those with pets above 20lbs, students from Grenada who live on island and those that have received special permission through the Housing Office to seek off-campus housing.

 After the required residency period, on-campus housing is not guaranteed in Grenada.
-All students who wish to live on campus must enter a lottery.
-The lottery is held during March/April for the Fall term and October/November for the Spring term.
+All students who wish to live on campus must go through an application process held during March/April for the Fall term and October/November for the Spring term.

-- Information on off-campus housing can be obtained from the Housing Office. - All matriculated students on the Grenada campus must live in approved housing, either on or off campus, at the discretion of the University. - Students are reminded that no pets are permitted in University housing .
-Only service animals for a documented disability approved by SAAS are permitted in housing on the True Blue campus.
-(See Service Animal section in this manual for requirements.) - The University reserves the right to require students to live on campus.
+• Information on off-campus housing can be obtained from the Housing Office.

+• All matriculated students on the Grenada campus must live in approved housing, either on or off campus, at the discretion of the University.

+• Students are reminded that no pets are permitted in University housing above 20lbs.
+Only service animals with a documented disability approved by SAAS are permitted in housing on the True Blue campus without a weight requirement.